FAQ

 Virginia Beach counselorWhat happens if we meet for an intake and then decide that we are not a good fit for working together?

-One of the most important factors in a successful counseling relationship is for you to feel comfortable with me.
-A first session can feel inherently uncomfortable at times, but the idea that you could become comfortable working with me needs to be forming.
+One of the most important factors in a successful therapeutic relationship is for you to feel comfortable with me.
+A first session can feel inherently uncomfortable at times, but the idea that you could become comfortable working with me needs to feel possible.
 Additionally, it is important that I have the background and skills to meet your needs.
 This will be discussed during the initial appointment and if it is determined that your needs would actually be served better with another provider, then I will help facilitate that process by providing a list of referrals and/or explaining how you might go about getting connected to someone who could better meet your needs.
 Not everyone will feel comfortable with me; that is a very personal choice and I understand if you would like to go with another provider and will aid you in that process.

 Virginia Beach therapistHow can you understand what I’m going through if we haven’t had the same life experiences?